-- ➤ Global supply chain networks have made possible the wide distribution of goods, from agricultural products to textiles and apparel as well as aluminum and steel. - Nations engage in trade to increase their productivity levels, employment rates, and general economic welfare. - ➤ The increased level of world trade has also garnered the attention of government policy makers. - Governments may attempt to protect their domestic firms from the possible effects of the highly competitive global arena.
+- Global supply chain networks have made possible the wide distribution of goods, from agricultural products to textiles and apparel as well as aluminum and steel. - The increased level of world trade has garnered the attention of government policy makers. - Governments may attempt to protect their domestic firms from the possible negative effects of global competition. - Examples of policy instruments that have been applied by governments to modify trade patterns include: tariffs, quotas, and a combination thereof - tariff rate quotas.